praingeard/research-track-ros/README.md

 # research-track-ros

 This code implements a control node for a robot simulation.
-The speed of the robot can be increased or reduced using services.
+The speed of the robot can be increased or reduced using services and user input.
+You can also reset the robot's position.

 ## use